achau713/data-science-projects/bigMac/bigmac.md

 First, we plot the local price (in Dollars) of a Big Mac for each country.
 We observe that across our chosen countries, the local price of a Big Mac has been increasing steadily only in the United States.
 So we remove this upward trend by taking the first difference for the United States series.
 For the other countries, we assume stationarity since the ACF of the prices exhibit exponential decay.

 We extract the local price (in Dollars) from the 4 chosen countries and plot the ACF and PACF of the time series for each country.
 We notice that the ACF tails off and the PACF cuts off after the first lag for each country.
-This observation suggests that we will include a autoregressive term of order 1 in our final model.
+This observation suggests that we should include a autoregressive term of order 1 in our final model.

 ``` r
 # load data